All Guides

 7 min read

-If you have looked for mirin in Australia, you may have noticed something confusing.
-At Australian supermarkets, you may often see Obento mirin seasoning.
-At Japanese grocery stores, you may find hon-mirin.
-At local Asian grocers or smaller grocery stores, the label may simply say mirin.
+If you have looked for mirin in Australia, you may have seen several different labels.
+Supermarkets often stock mirin-style seasoning, Japanese grocery stores may carry hon-mirin, and bottles at local Asian grocers may simply be labelled mirin.

 Mirin bottles in Australia

-Hon-mirin is not just a sweet cooking liquid.
-It is a traditional Japanese rice wine for cooking, usually made from glutinous rice, rice koji and shochu or brewing alcohol.
-During saccharification and ageing, the rice starch turns into sugars and the proteins break down into amino acids, creating mellow sweetness, aroma and gentle umami.
+Hon-mirin is a traditional Japanese rice wine for cooking, usually made from glutinous rice, rice koji and shochu or brewing alcohol.
+Its fermentation and ageing create mellow sweetness, aroma and gentle umami.

 Besides hon-mirin and mirin-style seasoning, there is also mirin-type or fermented seasoning, which I often see at local grocery stores from brands like Spiral.
 Hon-mirin is the traditional choice, mirin-style seasoning is the easy low-alcohol option, and mirin-type fermented seasoning can be used in a similar way to hon-mirin for cooked dishes because it contains alcohol.